Ruffdraft/sveltekit-cloudflare-template/README.md

 ## Features

-- Hosting: One Cloudflare platform for everything.
+- Hosting: One platform for everything.
 Easy to manage, deploy, and scale.
 All services are integrated and work seamlessly.

 - Authentication: Sign up, email verification, password sign in, magic-link sign in, forgot password, change password, delete account, and more.

-- Fast: Cloudflare global CDN and KV cache bring the amazing speed and performance, SveteKit also brings the fast loading and smooth interaction.
+- Fast: A global CDN and KV cache bring the amazing speed and performance, SveteKit also brings the fast loading and smooth interaction.

 - Security: Session Management, rate limiting, error logging, CSRF protection, Turnstile CAPTCHA, security related notification, and more.